K-rnivoro/Pimmodore-64/README.md

 ## Connecting the Joysticks

-Unless you have wired the joysticks ports to the Pi interface as mentioned in the Keymmodore-64 project, you can use the option of connecting them to the Raspberry Pi GPIO pins.
+Unless you have wired the joysticks ports to the Pico interface as mentioned in the Keymmodore-64 project, you can connect them to the Raspberry Pi GPIO pins.

 As explained in the [BMC64 website](https://accentual.com/bmc64/), two Atari-like joysticks are supported by the emulator.
 Here is the wiring according the documentation: